Standards of Reasonableness Sample Clauses

 • Reasonableness In the event that the provisions of this Section 10 shall ever be deemed to exceed the time, scope or geographic limitations permitted by applicable laws, then such provisions shall be reformed to the maximum time, scope or geographic limitations, as the case may be, permitted by applicable laws.

-• Acknowledgment of Reasonableness (A) PARAMOUNT hereby represents, warrants and acknowledges that its officers and directors have carefully read and considered the provisions of this Article Four and, having done so, agree that the restrictions set forth herein are fair and reasonable and are reasonably required for the protection of the interests of the Consultant, its members, officers, directors, consultants, agents and employees; consequently, in the event that any of the above described restrictions shall be held unenforceable by any court of competent jurisdiction, PARAMOUNT hereby covenants, agrees and directs such court to substitute a reasonable judicially enforceable limitation in place of any limitation deemed unenforceable and, PARAMOUNT hereby covenants and agrees that if so modified, the covenants contained in this Article Four shall be as fully enforceable as if they had been set forth herein directly by the Parties.
+• Acknowledgment of Reasonableness Mr. Last Name hereby represents, warrants and acknowledges that he has carefully read and considered the provisions of this Article Four and, having done so, agrees that the restrictions set forth herein are fair and reasonable and are reasonably required for the protection of the interests of AmeriNet, its officers, other directors and employees; consequently, in the event that any of the above-described restrictions shall be held unenforceable by any court of competent jurisdiction, Mr. Last Name hereby covenants, agrees and directs such court to substitute a reasonable judicially enforceable limitation in place of any limitation deemed unenforceable and, Mr. Last Name hereby covenants and agrees that if so modified, the covenants contained in this Article Four shall be as fully enforceable as if they had been set forth herein directly by the Parties.
+In determining the nature of this limitation, Mr. Last Name hereby acknowledges, covenants and agrees that it is the intent of the Parties that a court adjudicating a dispute arising hereunder recognize that the Parties desire that this covenant not to compete be imposed and maintained to the greatest extent possible.

 • Standards of Conduct Whenever the Member is required or permitted to make a decision, take or approve an action, or omit to do any of the foregoing, then the Member shall be entitled to consider only such interests and factors, including its own, as it desires, and shall have no duty or obligation to consider any other interests or factors whatsoever.
 To the extent that the Member has, at law or in equity, duties (including, without limitation, fiduciary duties) to the Company or other person bound by the terms of this Agreement, the Member acting in accordance with the Agreement shall not be liable to the Company or any such other person for its good faith reliance on the provisions of this Agreement.
 The provisions of this Agreement, to the extent that they restrict the duties of the Member otherwise existing at law or in equity, replace such other duties to the greatest extent permitted under applicable law.